Methylphenidate (By mouth)

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have epilepsy, eye or vision problems, heart disease, heart rhythm problems, high blood pressure, or thyroid problems.
-Tell your doctor if you have a history of seizures, heart attack, stroke, depression or mental illness, or drug or alcohol problems.
-Also tell your doctor if you or anyone in your family has tried to commit suicide or talked about suicide.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have epilepsy, eye or vision problems, heart disease, heart rhythm problems, high blood pressure, or thyroid problems.
+Tell your doctor if you have a history of seizures, heart attack, stroke, depression or mental illness, drug or alcohol problems, or if a family member has tried to commit suicide.

 - This medicine can be habit-forming.
 Do not use more than your prescribed dose.
 Call your doctor if you think your medicine is not working.

 - This medicine may make you dizzy, drowsy, or have trouble seeing.
-Do not drive, use machines, or do anything else that could be dangerous until you know how this medicine affects you.
+Do not drive or do anything else that could be dangerous until you know how this medicine affects you.

 - Tell any doctor or dentist who treats you that you are using this medicine.
 You may need to stop using this medicine several days before you have surgery or medical tests.